PSU-ICDS/icds_docs/docs/running-jobs/resource-requests.md

 ## Hardware info

-Even within different hardware partitions, not all nodes on Roar are identical.
-Often, software compiled for one type of CPU or GPU will not run on another, older type.

 To find out about hardware on different nodes, there are several options.

 If you are logged onto a compute node with an [interactive job][salloc],